Other programs in AAP offer courses that can count as electives toward the MA in Global Security Studies (GSS). These include:

 470.773 - Energy and Environmental Security

-This course surveys the multiple and overlapping aspects of energy and environmental security.
-Students analyze the contentious proposition that increased competition for environmental and energy resources threaten national security and may be the source of future wars across the globe.
+This course examines the nexus of energy, natural resources, and the environment with conflict, war, terrorism, crime, development, diplomacy, politics, and technology.
+Students critically examine the ways that increased competition for environmental and energy resources, strained resources, and changing conditions can threaten national security.
 The course also examines how such threats may be mitigated.
 (Core course for the MA in Global Security Studies)

 470.774 - Nonprofit Governance & Executive Leadership

 This course advances our understanding of self-governing nonprofit organizations by focusing on the responsibilities, expectations, challenges, and opportunities of nonprofit boards and their executive leadership.
 This course covers the basic responsibilities of nonprofit boards according to law, custom, and best practices, and it includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
 The course explores theories of effective governance and executive leadership that have had wide influence, and how ethical considerations relate to perceptions of excellence and shape the way staff and volunteer leaders manage people and money.
 In the discussions, there will be opportunities to compare the role of boards in US nonprofit groups with those in other countries.
-This course covers the basic responsibilities of nonprofit boards according to law and custom, and includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
-The course explores theories of effective governance and executive leadership that have had wide influence, and how ethical considerations relate to perceptions of excellence and shape the way staff and volunteer leaders manage people and money.
-There will be opportunities to compare the role of boards in U.S. nonprofit groups with those in other countries, with a special emphasis on countries whose legal systems provide for significant state control of nongovernmental initiative.
-Core Elective course for the Certificate in Nonprofit Management.
+Elective course for the Certificate in Nonprofit Management.

 470.780 - 21st Century Media: Revolution or Evolution?